-Cameron University is a participant in the William D. Ford Direct Loan Program.
-If all federal requirements are met, an applicant who is an undergraduate or a graduate student in an eligible program can borrow money for educational expenses.

-Applicants must be enrolled or be accepted for enrollment on at least a half-time basis and show evidence of ability to maintain satisfactory academic progress.
-Repayment and interest requirements will depend upon the type of loan applied for and current federal guidelines.

-Detailed information about each loan and the required application form can be found on the $\underline{\text{Loans}}$ webpage.
+Cameron University is a participant in the Federal William D. Ford Direct Loan Programs (FDSL).
+If all federal requirements are met, an applicant who is an undergraduate or a graduate student in an eligible program can borrow money to attend Cameron.
+Applicants must be enrolled at least half-time (5 hours for graduates, 6 hours for Undergraduates).
+Repayment plans can be tailored to the individual borrower and the interest on FDSLs can vary from year to year.
+It should be noted that state licensure classes do not meet the federal loan eligibility requirements.
+Detailed information about each type of loan can be found on the Financial Assistance webpage.